 - Uterine / cervical issues (fibroids, polyps, endometriosis)

 IVF can also be recommended if there is the possibility of passing on a genetic disorder to the child.
 Preimplantation Genetic Diagnosis (PGD) can be carried out to check the embryos for certain genetic disorders.
 This means only genetically healthy embryos will be transferred to the uterus in the treatment cycle.

 In Vitro Fertilization (IVF) and related assisted reproductive technologies at our European clinic depend greatly on the ability to collect mature, healthy eggs from the ovaries — of either the intended parent or an egg donor.

 IVF is a technology that introduces the retrieved eggs and sperm — which is combined in a specialized culture medium where the chances of successful fertilization are greatly enhanced.
 The embryos are observed and grown in our modernized IVF laboratory, where they are graded for quality.
-Once the embryos have reached the blastocyst stage, the chosen amount of embryos are reintroduced to the recipient’s uterus.
+Once the embryos have reached the blastocyst stage, the chosen amount of embryos is reintroduced to the recipient’s uterus.

 All procedures required during IVF treatment, including ovarian stimulation, egg & sperm retrieval, fertilization (ICSI) and embryo transfer, are performed on-site in our state-of-the-art facilities in North Cyprus.

-euroCARE IVF Process
+EuroCARE IVF Process

 To begin your journey to parenthood, please connect with one of our helpful patient coordinators.
-Everyone has a different set of circumstances and our coordinators are experienced to answer any questions or concerns you have — and to help you find the right personalized treatment plan.
+Everyone has a different set of circumstances, and our coordinators are experienced to answer any questions or concerns you have — and to help you find the right personalized treatment plan.

 IVF with ICSI